ArtInLines/ail/README.md

 I'm writing these libraries primarily for myself.
 I will thus add features that I find useful in a design-style that I like.
 Alternative usecases are secondary to me.

+The file [Predefined_Macros.md](./Predefined_Macros.md) also contains a list of useful, predefined macros in C

 ## Libraries

 | Library                      | Description                                                                                          |